-In fact, 96% of our graduates are employed or in graduate school within six months of graduation.
+In fact, 98% of our graduates are employed or in graduate school within six months of graduation.
 We will help you write your success story with career advice, internship assistance, one-on-one counseling, and career exploration workshops.

 Exercise physiologists study how and why the body responds to exercise in order to maintain or improve health, fitness, and athletic performance and reduce risks for chronic disease.
-The Saint Francis exercise physiology program provides students with contemporary knowledge and skills necessary for immediate employment in the fitness industry and graduate education in exercise physiology, allied health, or medicine.
+The Saint Francis Exercise Physiology program provides students with contemporary knowledge and skills necessary for immediate employment in the fitness industry and graduate education in exercise physiology, allied health, or medicine.
 Lab experiences and internships provide practical application of knowledge.

-A degree in nursing from Saint Francis provides the clinical expertise required by nurses today.
+A degree in Nursing from Saint Francis provides the clinical expertise required by nurses today.
 The Saint Francis program also helps students understand the Christian perspective that is critical for dealing with the emotional and ethical considerations of this demanding profession.
 The four-year program reflects our belief that a diverse academic base and a strong moral foundation are essential tools for success.
 In addition, students gain clinical experience in a variety of settings.

 Occupational therapists help people across the life span—from pediatrics to geriatrics—face life challenges and regain functional independence through purposeful and occupation-based activities when daily routines are compromised by injury or illness.
-The occupational therapy program at Saint Francis University is a five-year program that provides solid professional education rooted in a liberal arts tradition.
+The Occupational Therapy program at Saint Francis University is a five-year program that provides solid professional education rooted in a liberal arts tradition.
 Students admitted to the entry-level program who meet academic progression standards will gain a Bachelor of Science degree and then automatically progress into the master’s-level program.

-Saint Francis offers accelerated programs in pharmacy in conjunction with the Lake Erie College of Osteopathic Medicine (LECOM).
-The 3+3 program allows students to complete the three-year undergraduate pre-pharmacy program based in the liberal arts tradition at Saint Francis and then matriculate into the LECOM School of Pharmacy for three years to complete the professional curriculum.
-Students can gain a bachelor’s degree and a Doctor of Pharmacy degree (Pharm.D.) in six years.
+Saint Francis offers accelerated programs in Pharmacy in conjunction with the Lake Erie College of Osteopathic Medicine (LECOM).
+The 3+3 program allows students to complete the three-year undergraduate Pre-pharmacy program based in the liberal arts tradition at Saint Francis and then matriculate into the LECOM School of Pharmacy for three years to complete the professional curriculum.
+Students can gain a bachelor’s degree and a Doctor of Pharmacy degree (PharmD) in six years.
 In the same way, the 2+3 program gives students the opportunity to earn their Doctor of Pharmacy degree in five years.

 Physical therapists use physical and therapeutic measures to design treatment plans that optimize quality of life.
 They also rehabilitate people affected by pain, disease, or injury.
-The physical therapy program at Saint Francis prepares students to work as competent, ethical, caring doctors.
+The Physical Therapy program at Saint Francis prepares students to work as competent, ethical, caring doctors.
 Within six years students gain both a Bachelor of Science degree, including a solid liberal arts foundation, and a Doctor of Physical Therapy degree.

 Physician assistants provide health care to all, respecting the uniqueness of each person.
-The physician assistant program at Saint Francis is a five-year program where students learn to provide competent, compassionate, and comprehensive health care.
+The Physician Assistant program at Saint Francis is a five-year program where students learn to provide competent, compassionate, and comprehensive health care.
 Students admitted to the entry-level program who meet academic progression standards will automatically move into the master’s-level program.
 Simulation lab sessions and clinical rotations round out the academic experience.

-If the previously mentioned careers are not quite what you want, but you want to work in the health field, then consider the public health program at Saint Francis.
+If the previously mentioned careers are not quite what you want, but you want to work in the health field, then consider the Public Health program at Saint Francis.
 A Bachelor of Science degree prepares students for challenging career roles working with people or applying to graduate school.
 The Bachelor of Arts degree prepares students who want a career that impacts people, indirectly, in environmental or legislative areas.
 If you’re considering advanced medical disciplines, the pre-professional Bachelor of Science is available.

 Saint Francis University is a private, Catholic-Franciscan, coeducational institution founded in 1847 by six friars from Ireland.
 The University offers accredited undergraduate and graduate education within the context of a liberal arts foundation.
 The student experience places particular emphasis on developing individuals who will lead or serve with character in their chosen professions and communities.